 Being eco-friendly is a lifestyle.
 It can be accomplished by various ways.
 It is focusing on contributing less to global warming, pollution, trash and contributing more to protecting our world.
 This can be done in many diverse ways.
 One of my favourite sayings is “The best time to plant a tree was 20 years ago”, a Chinese proverb.

 We are lucky to experience and live in some of natures most precious creations.
 If we don’t start acting now, we could lose them.
-Travelling to Europe in 2015 was an eye opening experience for myself in seeing all the trash placed outside of the main cities.
+Travelling to Europe in 2015 was an eye opening experience for myself, seeing all the trash placed outside of the main cities.
 Piles taller than I am accumulate on the sidewalks, I especially noticed this in Greece.
-If we don’t start now we may see the same issue here in British Columbia.
+If we don’t start now we may see the same issue here one day in North America.

 “Did you know that cigarette butts are the number one most-found item in international coastal clean-ups?
 In fact, over 25 years of cleanups, approximately 25,907,756 cigarette butts have been collected by conservation volunteers.
 Second to cigarettes are food wrappers and containers and then plastic beverage bottles and plastic shopping bags.”